 Working on a special project outside of your routine responsibilities is key to growing.
 If you've already make all your regular duties efficient, then take something on that needs improvement.
 It's a satisfying feeling to say you've taken a process and reduced the time it takes or found a way for the company or client to save money.
 Don't just wait to be handed something, ask your boss or your team what their current pain points are or if you can take something off their plate.
 This pro-activeness will be especially rewarding when it comes to annual review time.

-When working on a boring, repetitive administrative task, liven it up by plugging in your headphones and rocking out to your favorite music mix.
+When working on a boring, repetitive administrative task, liven it up tuning into some music, a podcast, or audiobook.
 I once got stuck working on a project that consisted of printing hundreds of invoices.
 Since it was monotonous and soul-crushing, the only thing I had to look forward to during those hours was zoning out to some music.
-Listening to music will be ideal for something that doesn't take a lot of mental focus so you can get lost in the lyrics and still get the job done.
+Alternatively, if you’re trying to level up your career and get out of your morning job, find a great audio book to learn something new from Audible.

 5. Take a different route to work